Cline Library Master Plan

 How can I get involved?
 Accordion Closed

 NAU hired the architectural firm Sasaki to create the master plan for the library.
 Sasaki distributed a MyLibrary survey in the fall of 2020 to gather input about Cline Library from the entire NAU community.
-Respondents gave Sasaki feedback on how they use the library building, what areas on the mountain campus they like to study, and what they’d like to see Cline Library offer.
-You will have a chance tell us how you use the library, where you like to study (even if it’s not in the library), and what you’d like to see in the library that may not be there.
+Respondents gave Sasaki feedback on how they use the library building, where on the mountain campus they like to study, and what they’d like to see Cline Library offer.

 Who is the project team?
 Accordion Closed